Skip to main content

 Domain Ownership Verification

-To confirm that you indeed own the domain, you can choose any one of the following methods to perform domain ownership verification:
+To confirm that you actually own the domain, you can choose any of the following methods for domain ownership verification:

 • Configure domain CNAME resolution record